amadeuio/testing-with-jest-and-typescript/README.md

 - `cd` to the project directory and run `npm install`.
 This will install the dependencies specified under `devDependencies` in the `package.json` file

-- If you want to run the TypeScript functions without the need to transpile to JavaScript first, you can use `ts-node`:
+- If you want to run the TypeScript files without the need to transpile to JavaScript first, you can use ts-node:

 ```bash
 ts-node yourfile.ts